ianawilson/BbQuick/docs/parsley.rst

 .. js:function:: getCourses()

-    If authenticated, gets all of the user's courses and course resources
+    If authenticated, gets all of the user's courses and course resources, places them in :js:data:`newCourses`

     :returns: nothing